-Some people may be more vulnerable to contaminants in drinking water than the general population.
+in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-Environmental Protection Agency (EPA)/Centers for Disease Control and Prevention (CDC) guidelines on appropriate means to lessen the risk of infection Cryptosporidium and other microbiological contaminants are available from the Safe Drinking Water Hotline at 800-426-4791.
+Environmental Protection Agency (EPA)/Centers for Disease Control and Prevention (CDC) guidelines on appropriate microbiological contaminants are available from the Safe Drinking

 This report contains important information about your drinking water.
 If you cannot read English, please have someone who understands this report translate it for you.
-For more information, contact Town of Vienna Water Quality Engineer Christine Horner by phone at 703-319-8630 or by email at christine.horner@viennava.gov.
+For more information, contact Town of Vienna Water Resource Engineer Alan Chen by phone at 703-319-8610 or by email at Alan.
+Chen@viennava.gov.

 El informe contiene información importante sobre la calidad del agua en su comunidad.
 Tradúzcalo o hable con alguien que lo entienda bien.